emteknetnz/user-auditor/README.md

 ## Shred

-run `shred.php` to remove any txt + json files created by run.
+Run `php shred.php` to remove any txt + json files created by run.
 This will use the `shred` command to overwrite the files with random data before deleting them.